carbonwhyte/Alex-Hunter-Resume/index.md

 Led a data discovery team to model SF6 leakage across the network.
 Successfully secured significant funding to support environmental and sustainability goals, collaborating with technical and environmental experts to minimise emissions.

-- Secured £1.75 million in funding for the SF6 team, supporting efforts to reduce SF6 leakage.
-- Led a specialised data discovery team, focusing on modelling SF6 leakage and enhancing predictive capabilities.
+- Led a data discovery squad to model SF6 leakage using IoT sensor data, site images, and video data.
+- Successfully secured £1.75 million in funding to support these efforts and promote sustainability goals.
+- Implemented ML models and MLOps practices to predict leakage events, enabling preventive maintenance and reducing environmental impact.
-- Managed and analysed network data, contributing to National Grid's environmental goals.
+Managed extensive network data to support National Grid’s environmental and sustainability objectives.
-- Collaborated with experts to minimise SF6 emissions and promote sustainable energy practices.
+Collaborated with technical and environmental experts to minimise SF6 emissions and promote sustainable energy practices.
+Assisted a separate squad as Assistant Product Owner to deliver AR capabilities to on-site engineers using Meta Quest hardware, digitising station infrastructure.

 ### Senior Product Owner - Data
 **Sainsbury’s · Leeds, UK · Contract · October 2021 - July 2022**